richarvey/techshift-modernise/content/page/lab3.md

 __Note:__ If you are comfortable editing source code on your local computer, these steps are not required, you can skip through to Updating the server code.
 For the remainder of the labs, we will use Cloud9 as the editor, however all steps will work using a local development environment.

-First we will get a public subnet id.
+29) First we will get a public subnet id.
 The Cloud9 instance must run in a public network in order for you to be able to use it from your local computer.
 Select the VPC service and click Subnets to view all your subnets.

-Find one of the two public subnets.
+30) Find one of the two public subnets.
 They will be named TSAGallery::PublicSubnetA and TSAGallery::PublicSubnetB.
 Make a note of the Subnet ID and the VPC ID.

-Select the Cloud9 service, and click Create environment.
+31) Select the Cloud9 service, and click Create environment.

-Enter TSAGallery-Editor as the Name.
+32) Enter TSAGallery-Editor as the Name.
 Click Next step.

-Select t2.small as the Instance type.
+33) Select t2.small as the Instance type.
 At the bottom, expand the Network settings (advanced).

-Select the VPC ID from step the earlier step, and then the Subnet ID also from step 29.
+34) Select the VPC ID from step 29, and then the Subnet ID also from step 29.

-Click Next step and then Create environment.
+35) Click Next step and then Create environment.
 Creating your Cloud9 environment may take a few minutes.
 Once it has loaded, you can use the terminal at the bottom of the screen to enter the git commands in the next section.

 #### Updating the server code

-We need to clone the API code in order to update it.
+36) We need to clone the API code in order to update it.
 Enter the following commands in the bottom panel in Cloud9.
 This is the bash shell for your development environment and will be showing a prompt of Admin:~/environment $

 ```
 git config --global credential.helper store